EMBEDDIA/nlg-manipulator/README.md

 Data that is used is collected from [Eurostat Database](https://ec.europa.eu/eurostat/data/database).

 Chosen datasets are flattened to two dimensional Pandas DataFrames and combined.
 The subDataFrames have the following columns: `'when', 'when_type', 'where', 'where_type'` and columns for the actual values.
 The value column names begin with an indicator to the original dataset.
 Value column name maps to `what_type` and value to `what` in message generation.
+The `fetch_eu_data.py` file is run if there is no correct data file available when the server boots.
+This will take a lot of time!

 ## Pipeline